Moises2121/moises2121.github.io/SoftwareEngineering.md

   </div>
 </div>

-> [!Note]
+>Note
-> Original appliacation relied on harcoded `test` displaying the same data for all users.
-The enhancement version uses Room database with DAO to properly show the current user's weight data.
+> My original appliacation relied on harcoded `test` displaying the same data for all users.
+The enhanced version uses Room database with DAO to effectively show the current user's weight data.
 ---
 ## Challenges
 <div style="text-align: justify;">